 Valley Rd. of Rt.
 29 south of Lambertville

-This hill actually used to operate as a small ski resort
+Located next to the Howell Living History Farm, the slopes are on Mercer County park land.
+This hill used to operate as a small ski resort

 108 Monmouth Rd

 West Long Branch, NJ

 Located near Glenwood Cemetery.
 Park in the Aldi lot and climb up the hill right in back of the store.

 300 Gordon Road